 Financial Aid for Service

-Student Search: The APCU conducts student search campaigns each year that target approximately 30,000 self-identified, college-bound Presbyterian students.
-The campaign focuses on creating awareness of our diverse set of our colleges and universities—geographically, academically and spiritually.
+The APCU conducts student search campaigns each year that target approximately 30,000 self-identified, college-bound Presbyterian students.
+The campaign focuses on creating awareness of our diverse set of colleges and universities—geographically, academically, and spiritually.

-Congregational Outreach: The APCU also sends print materials to PCUSA congregations with a minimum of 25 active high school youth members.
-The materials provide an introduction to APCU member schools and offer information about scholarships and grants available to them through the PCUSA.
+The APCU also sends print materials to Presbyterian Church (U.S.A.) congregations with a minimum of 25 active high school youth members.
+The materials provide an introduction to APCU member schools and offer information about scholarships and grants available to them through the Presbyterian Church (U.S.A.).